dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

   * Create a key vault.
 The access policy used to connect to the key vault must have `List` and `Get` permissions to secrets.
   * Add "Manual" secrets to the key vault using Azure PowerShell, API, or the Azure Portal.
     * Hierarchical values (configuration sections) use `--` (double-dash) as a separator.
+    * "Certificate" secrets are not supported.
     * For the sample application, create two secrets with the following name-value pairs:
       * `MySecret`: `secret_value_1`
       * `Section--MySecret`: `secret_value_2`
-    * "Certificate" secrets are not supported.
-  * Register the sample application in Azure Active Directory.
+  * Register the sample application with Azure Active Directory.
-  * Authorize the application to access to the key vault.
+  * Authorize the application to access the key vault.
 2. Update the application's *appsettings.json* file with the values of `Vault`, `ClientId`, and `ClientSecret`.
 3. Run the sample application, which obtains its configuration values from `IConfigurationRoot` with the same name as the secret name.
   * Non-hierarchical Values: The value for `MySecret` is obtained with `config["MySecret"]`.